 and called out to Scotty "SO YOU FANCY YOUR

 CHANCES?"
-Jock waited half a beat before taking off,
+Jock waited a second or two before taking off,

 and that enabled him (and the canny Scotty) to dodge the first turn

 carnage.
 Below: Scotty driving his "Zebra CRossing" stock car.